Vargasavour Recipes

 Instructions

-• Wash and dry the mixed leaf salad, then place it in a large serving bowl.
+• Wash and dry 3½ cups (100 g) mixed leaf salad and place it in a large serving bowl.

 Notes

-Dress Just Before Serving: I wait until the last minute to drizzle the balsamic dressing so the salad stays crisp and vibrant.
+Dress Just Before Serving: I always add the balsamic dressing right before serving so the mixed leaves stay fresh and crisp.

 Nutrition